Sencha Tea: Japan Everyday Green Tea Guide

 Sencha rewards multiple infusions.
 Second steep: shorter (30 seconds), brighter.
 Third steep: even shorter, different flavor notes emerge.

-- Harvest date – fresher is better
+- Harvest date – fresher is better; look for the most recent season

-- Processing – steamed level affects taste
+- Processing – steaming level (asamushi, chumushi, fukamushi) affects taste

-- Everyday: $5-15 per 100g
+- Everyday: $5–15 per 100g — Best for: daily high-volume brewing

-- Good: $15-30 per 100g
+- Good: $15–30 per 100g — Best for: step-up quality without a specialty price tag

-- Premium: $30-60 per 100g
+- Premium: $30–60 per 100g — Best for: gifts, special occasions, and exploring regional variety

-- Specialty: $60+ per 100g
+- Specialty: $60+ per 100g — Best for: single-origin, first-flush, or award-winning lots

-- Cool, dark place – or refrigerate
+- Cool, dark place – or refrigerate for longer shelf life

-- Use within months – freshness fades
+- Use within months – freshness fades; best within 3–6 months of opening

-- Avoid heat/light – degrades quality
+- Avoid heat/light – degrades color, aroma, and flavor

 Our Sencha Collection